Roasted Cauliflower with Harissa Chickpeas

 I could put harissa on everything at any time of day, from eggs to leftovers I eat for lunch, as if it were the global version of ketchup.

 To make this roasted cauliflower salad, you can use a good quality prepared harissa paste (look for brands packed in glass jars rather than tubes).
+Or, try my easy homemade harissa recipe and go to town!

 What is harissa?

 Harissa is a chili paste condiment from North Africa, very common in Tunisian and Moroccan cooking.
 It’s usually made with a combination of dried red chili peppers, garlic, olive oil and spices like caraway and coriander.
+You can find harissa in many well-stocked supermarkets — I recommend one made by Mina.

-Roasted Cauliflower Salad with Harissa Chickpeas
+Roasted Cauliflower with Harissa Chickpeas

 Ingredients

-- 1 (907 g) head cauliflower (about 2 pounds), separated into bite-sized florets (8 cups)
+- 1 (900 g) head cauliflower (about 2 pounds), separated into bite-sized florets (8 cups)

 - ¼ cup (60 ml) extra virgin olive oil